ibm-cloud-docs/apiconnect/getting-started-admin.md

    The "Services" page lists all of your {{site.data.keyword.apiconnect_short}} services.

-4. On the "Services" page, click your Reserved service's name to start it.
+4. On the "Services" page, click your Reserved instance's name to start it.

    {{site.data.keyword.apiconnect_short}} opens to the administration console.

    ![Administration console](images/ri_admin_home.png "Administration console")

-As an {{site.data.keyword.apiconnect_short}} admin, you control the Reserved service by configuring gateways for API access and managing users.
+As an {{site.data.keyword.apiconnect_short}} admin, you control the Reserved instance by configuring gateways for API access and managing users.
 Whenever you want to perform admin tasks, return to the "Services" page to open the administration console.

 ## Step 2.
 Configure user access